bmmlms/whatsmissing/README.md

 When WhatsApp is running right click the notification icon to open the settings dialog or toggle "Always on top".
 The menu entries displayed in the notification icon context menu are also accessible using the title bar context menu.

 ### Building
-Install Lazarus IDE and the tools to crosscompile, open the project files and build it.
+Install Lazarus IDE and the tools to crosscompile, open any project file and build it.
 To use the build script "Build.bat" you need to edit its 4th line.

 ### Thanks
 - [Lazarus IDE](https://www.lazarus-ide.org)